lamberta/devkit-doc/native/ios-build.md

 ## Overview

 Running your game on an iPhone or iPad for the first time is that "I made it!" moment where it finally feels real.
-This guide will help you get from developing in a browser to showing your new game off at parties.
+This guide will help you get from developing in a browser to showing your new game.

 Building your game to run on a mobile device is done using the Game Closure SDK `basil` command-line tool.
-Some assembly is required.
-See the [iOS Setup Guide](./ios-setup.html) for steps to get prerequisites, supported mobile devices, and steps to get started.
+See the [iOS Setup Guide](./ios-setup.html) for steps to get prerequisites, supported mobile devices, and steps on getting started.

 ## Installing to a Connected Device

-To build your game project enter:
+To build your game enter:

 ~~~
 $ basil build native-ios --no-compress